fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 ### Do Not Define Components Within Components

-Let's start displaying the value of the application into its own <i>Display</i> component.
+Let's start displaying the value of the application in its <i>Display</i> component.

-We will change the application by defining a new component inside of the <i>App</i>-component.
+We will change the application by defining a new component inside of the <i>App</i> component.

 ```js
 // This is the right place to define a component